-Biomedical waste, also known as hospital waste, is any type of waste created during the diagnosis, treatment (therapy, surgery, medication, etc.), or immunization of humans or animals, medical research activities, or manufacturing and testing biologicals.
+Biomedical waste, also known as hospital waste, is any type of waste created during the diagnosis, treatment (therapy, surgery, medication, etc.), immunization of humans or animals, medical research activities, or manufacturing and testing biologicals.
 It requires a careful approach and must be disposed of under strict guidelines, because it is, has the potential to, and is presumed to be infectious.
 As such, it’s obvious who produces the vast majority of the waste – hospitals, health clinics, doctor’s offices, nursing homes, research laboratories, morgues, and funeral homes, etc. With that, let’s dive straight into modern technology for handling biomedical waste.

 1. Biomedical waste minimization

 Although not a subject of major technological improvements throughout the years, minimizing biomedical waste production is a key part of our clean future.
 The primary obstacle is that personnel must presume the waste is infectious even if signs or experience say otherwise.
-The risks of contamination are simply too significant.
-Facilities are fighting this by introducing smart or automated inventory systems that use QR codes, bar codes, RFID chips, or other means of identification.
-Moreover, they’re investing in improved recycling processes, especially of plastic, glass, and stainless steel, as well as on-site, even portable cleaning and disinfection apparatus.

 2. Biomedical waste segregation

 Waste segregation systems are the next example of modern technology for handling biomedical waste.
 The system takes care of identification, quantification, and proper sorting.
 Without it, or with an improper application, waste can have disastrous consequences on nature, people, and animals.
-Besides a high risk of transmitting diseases to humans, especially HIV, hepatitis B, and hepatitis C, inadequately stored waste can also disseminate various forms of bacteria, viruses, chemicals, and radioactive materials.
-Alongside humans, the primary spreaders are stray animals, birds, and rodents.
-Besides digital systems for separation, organization, time management, and shipping, technology plays a part in the protection, recycling, and reuse of storage containers, where possible.

 How is hospital waste separated?